techmorung/mybibliotheca/MIGRATION.md

 ## Overview

-Bibliotheca now uses an **automatic migration system** that runs when the application starts.
+MyBibliotheca now uses an **automatic migration system** that runs when the application starts.
 This ensures that your database schema is always up-to-date without requiring manual intervention.

 ## Features